 - Contact Us

 For more than 50 years, the pioneering surgeons of Berkeley Eye Center have helped set the standard in cataract care in Texas and around the world.
 Even though our methods of cataract removal and lens implantation are embraced globally by colleagues and patients alike, our focus remains right here at home in Houston on your vision.

 What are Cataracts?

 A cataract is a progressive clouding of the eye’s natural lens.
 It interferes with light passing through the eye to the retina.
 Aging and other factors cause proteins in the eye’s lens to clump together forming these cloudy areas.
-Early changes may not disturb vision, but over time cataracts typically result in blurred or fuzzy vision and sensitivity to light.
+Early changes may not disturb vision, but over time cataracts typically result in blurred or fuzzy vision and sensitivity to light, which makes activities like night driving and reading more difficult.
 People with progressed cataracts often say they feel as if they’re looking through a waterfall or a piece of wax paper.